clusterpj/MoneyGuard/plan.md

 ## Ready to Proceed?

+This updated plan reflects the current state and prioritizes **offline storage** and **intervention integration** as the most critical gaps.
+The next logical step is to start with **offline storage (Hive)** because it enables offline‑first functionality, which is a core MVP requirement.

-This plan provides a clear roadmap to a shippable MVP.
-The next logical step is to start with **DeepSeek Vision OCR integration** (highest impact, moderate complexity).
-Alternatively, we could begin with **intervention engine improvements** if you prefer to strengthen the core AI logic first.
+Alternatively, we could begin with **DeepSeek Vision OCR integration** if you prefer to tackle the receipt‑scanning experience first.

 Let me know which component you’d like to tackle first, and I’ll switch to **Code Mode** to implement it.